j-chat/coursera-andrewng-ml-python/README.md

 * coursera_andrewng_machinelearning_ex6_spam.ipynb: uses support vector machines to classify spam emails.
 This is a binary classification problem since there are two classes.
 * coursera_andrewng_machinelearning_ex7.ipynb: uses K-means to compress the image of a bird.
 This clustering problem reduces the number of colors to the top 16.
 * coursera_andrewng_machinelearning_ex7_pca.ipynb: uses PCA to reduce the dimensions of a faces image dataset.
 This dimensionality reduction problem reduces the dimensions from 1024 to 100.
+* coursera_andrewng_machinelearning_ex8.ipynb: uses anomaly detection to identity failing servers on a network.

 ## Requirements
 * Python 3